What do I need to know before I fly?

 Special services including wheelchairs, service animals and oxygen

 Children traveling alone (Unaccompanied Minors)

 Reservations and ticketing:

-Era Alaska recommends reconfirming your reservations and flight times 24 hours before travel.
-You may do this by calling Reservations at 800-866-8394 or by going to to the Manage Reservation tab on the homepage.
+Ravn Alaska recommends reconfirming your reservations and flight times 24 hours before travel.
+You may do this by calling Reservations at 800-866-8394 or by going to the Manage Reservation tab on the homepage.

-Era Alaska has a 20-minute final check-in cutoff.
-(30-minutes effective January 6th, 2014) This means that you must be checked in and holding your boarding pass no later than 20 minutes prior to your flight departure time and present for boarding at the gate.
+Ravn Alaska has a 30-minute final check-in cutoff.
+(Effective January 6th, 2014) This means that you must be checked in and holding your boarding pass no later than 30 minutes prior to your flight departure time and present for boarding at the gate.
 During this time, our staff is also finishing the final flight paperwork and the loading process.
 Failure to do so will cause the cancellation of your reserved seats and cancel the entire reservation.
 Reserved seats will also then be released to standby customers and additional cargo if weight and balance permits.
 To ensure for an on-time departure for all customers on your flight, the aircraft door will be closed 10 minutes prior to scheduled departure.

 Failure to check-in for or cancel a confirmed reservation will result in automatic cancellation of your entire itinerary.

 Ravn offers open seating on all flights and does not assign seats.
 We offer various beverages on our Dash 8 aircraft that are complimentary.
 For those customers 21 years of age or older, beer and wine are available on Dash 8 flights.